mvazquezc/intro-to-containers-k8s-ocp/lab2.md

         NAME                      READY   STATUS    RESTARTS   AGE
         pacman-57859c8df7-879kt   1/1     Running   0          27s
         ~~~
-3. Access the game in your Fedora35 node IP in port 80.
+3. Access the game in your Fedora node IP in port 80.
 4. If at some point we need more capacity on the frontend of our application we can scale the deployment, run the scale command and check how if you access the app the request is handled by different pods:

     1. Scale the deployment so we have 5 pods